-With so many different training philosophies out there, how do you pick the right one to ensure you maximize the return on your resources?
-We’ll outline the hidden cost of legal training so you understand better how to allocate your dollars and reap the rewards of your investment.
+But with so many different training philosophies out there, how do you pick the right one to ensure you maximize the return on your resources?
+In this blog, we’ll outline the hidden cost of legal training so you understand how to allocate your dollars and reap the rewards of your investment.

 Legal firms will typically purchase online video training programs for their associates.
-This route can be inexpensive to take, with a cost per associate of approximately $500-$1k.
+This can be an inexpensive route to take, with a cost per associate of approximately $500-$1k.
 The main benefit of online training is that it’s supposed to put associates in the driver’s seat of their own learning.
 Since they aren’t required to be on-site for online training, associates have easier access to the training resources.
-They can also oftentimes determine their schedule and pace, but unless your associates are self-motivated or required to complete modules by deadlines, most online video training programs go unused and end up being a waste of resources for the firm.
+They can also oftentimes determine their own schedule and pace.
+Unfortunately, unless your associates are self-motivated or required to complete the online modules by set deadlines, most of these training programs go unused and end up being a waste of resources for the firm.

 Training seminars are another way firms try to encourage learning and development for their associates.
-They typically gather a group of people coming together to learn specific topics and keynote speakers that are experts in their respective fields.
+They simply consist of a group of people coming together to learn specific topics, and will typically have keynote speakers that are experts in their respective fields.
 Pre-covid, seminars required time away from work, resulting in a loss of billable hours.
 They could also be costly, racking up admission, travel, food, and hotel expenses.
 Although the pandemic has made in-person seminars largely unfeasible due to health and safety measures, many seminars have taken their services online, resulting in some reduced expenses.
 Regardless of if and when seminars will return to in-person or remain online, both forms of training are time-intensive, with no guarantee that the speakers or discussions will be informative.

-With so many ineffective training methods out there, you might be thinking that your associates should simply learn in the old fashion way - on the job.
+With so many ineffective training methods out there, you might be thinking that your associates should simply learn the old fashion way—on the job.
 After all, isn’t it effective to learn by doing?
 Not exactly.

 In our increasingly competitive legal environment, the last thing you want is for an associate to be spinning their wheels on something for ten hours when it should have only taken them two hours.
 Billing your client for those hours would be unethical, and the liability of a mistake could risk the firm losing a client.
 That means you then have to write that time-off, correct the mistakes, and forgo your own billable hours to spend time mentoring your junior associate and ensuring they learn from their mistakes.